 The Group invests in both onshore and offshore wind farms with the amount invested in offshore wind farms being capped at 40 per cent. of GAV at acquisition.

-The Group believes that there is a significant market in which it can continue to grow over the next few years.
+The Board believes that there is a significant market in which the Group can continue to grow over the next few years.

 Structure